Menditect/documentation/docs/mta/test-suite.md

 MTA will detect elements such as Microflows and Entities, by matching them by fully qualified Mendix name.
 If any of the elements cannot be matched, the contents will not be copied.

 - Navigate to the Test configurations page in MTA and select the Test Configuration where you want to Copy a Test Suite in.
-- Click on "<i class="fa-sharp fa-light fa-arrow-right-to-bracket"></i> Import from" to select a Test Suite from another Test Configuration.
+- Click on `Import from` to select a Test Suite from another Test Configuration.
-- Click on "<i class="fa-sharp fa-light fa-arrow-right-to-bracket"></i> Import" to copy the Test Suite.
+- Click on `Import` to copy the Test Suite.

 ### Delete a Test Suite